Achillea millefolium ‘Cassis’

 The Achillea flourishes in light sandy soil and in full sun – the front of a border is ideal.

-There is another achillea in the Grass Garden close to the Bamboo Maze called the white Achillea millefolium and is the parent of numerous other achilleas.
+There is another achillea in the Grass Garden close to the Bamboo Maze called the white Achillea millefolium and it is the parent of numerous other achilleas.
 Native to Europe, it is a tough and invasive plant, often found on lawns and roadsides.